Welcome to my blog!

 Mr. von der Schmidt received the Henri M. Kohn Award as the outstanding student at the Tanglewood Music Festival in 1980 from Gunther Schuller and Seiji Ozawa, and studied French horn with Roland Berger of the Vienna Philharmonic, holding a certificate in German from the University of Vienna.
-His commission and recording of William Kraft’s Horn Concerto, conducted by Kent Nagano, led to performances at Symphony Space in New York and the Kennedy Center in Washington, winning the 1990 Friedheim Award.
-He has lectured on music at the Getty Center, Los Angeles Philharmonic Green Umbrella Series, Arizona State University, University of Colorado, Ohio State University, Royal University of Fine Arts in Phnom Penh, Cambodia, the Vietnam National Academy of Music, and the Hochschule für Musik in Lübeck, Germany.
+His undergraduate degree is from the University of Southern California in Los Angeles, where he studied closely with Leonard Stein, a long time assistant to Arnold Schoenberg, and James Decker, principal horn for all the recordings on Columbia Records with Igor Stravinsky and Bruno Walter.
+Mr. von der Schmidt’s commission and recording of William Kraft’s Veils and Variations, conducted by Kent Nagano, led to performances at Symphony Space in New York and the Kennedy Center in Washington, winning the 1990 Friedheim Award for Best New Work of Contemporary American Orchestral Music.
+Retiring the French horn in 1998 to devote his time solely to conducting, he studied privately with composer/conductors William Kraft and Stephen “Lucky” Mosko.
+He has lectured on music at the Getty Center, Los Angeles Philharmonic Green Umbrella Series, Arizona State University, University of Colorado, Ohio State University, Royal University of Fine Arts in Phnom Penh, Cambodia, the Việt Nam National Academy of Music, and the Hochschule für Musik in Lübeck, Germany.